CTSRD-CHERI/cheri-c-programming/src/limitations/compile-time-type-uncertainty.md

 be cast to `void *`, losing that information.
-While a manual copy of fields might do so using variables that do (or do not) preserve tagged values, `memcpy()` implementations must be *capability oblivious*: They copy copy any capabilities present, preserving rather than stripping tags.
+While a manual copy of fields might do so using variables that do (or do not) preserve tagged values, `memcpy()` implementations must be *capability oblivious*: They copy any capabilities present, preserving rather than stripping tags.

 The situation is furhter complicated by compiler optimizations that may either